gear-foundation/gear-wiki/docs/developing-contracts/introduction.md

 ## Basic stages of the Gear smart contract lifecycle

 Let's explore the typical lifecycle of a Gear smart contract.
 We will use the Rust programming language for the examples, but the same principles are applied to any other language that can be compiled into Wasm.

+**Step 1.** Write the program code.

+You can find the minimal example in the [Getting Started](/docs/getting-started/5-minutes) section.
+It is a simple program that stores the counter, can increment and decrement it, and return the current value of the counter.

+More advanced examples can be found in the Gear dApps organization on GitHub: https://github.com/gear-dapps

+**Step 2.** Compile the program into Wasm.